davesteele/todo.txt-gtd/README.md

 * Add the '+' project tag to any tasks in a Project Section that don't already have one.
 A task is defined here as a line of text that includes an '@' context.
 This processing doesn't happen in the *_None* section.
 * Move tasks to the proper Project Section, if they aren't already there.
 The Section is created, using a Project Header, if necessary.

+# The Context Listing Script

+The _tdtlist_ script lists the tasks in todo.txt, by context.

+If you process either of the above todo.txt files through _tdtlist_, it will output the following

+    @errands

+    Get an oil change @errands +CarMaintenance
+    Get a Haircut @errands +Grooming

+    @home

+    Check the car battery water level @home +CarMaintenance

+# The Backup script

 _tdtbackup_ is a utility script for making rotating backups of the todo.txt file.

 # Working with a GTD todo.txt